nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 I'm just forgetting it right now.
 Trippke is the name of the race.
 Yep.
 Like like the Trippke, we we survived the the flaming retribution, the the fire from the sky.
 But, we we are, collectively, followers of Raythellian and his I I don't know if children's the right word, but the the the other luminescence is, specifically, I, was spoken, no, communicated to.

-I was given a vision, by by what I believe was Cadence.
+I was given a vision, by by what I believe was Cadens.
 I don't know if if you had the pleasure.
 We also have interacted with, not directly, but found a temple, of Shenandoah.
 Do you have experiences with either of these?
 Shenandoah is, more brilliant than I have than I have experience with.

-I have, I have interacted with Cadence, although he does not always understand the ways of Ol'Vara, and they are not close.
+I have, I have interacted with Cadens, although he does not always understand the ways of Ol'Vara, and they are not close.
 Yeah.
 That that that that makes sense, I suppose.
-I seek, I seek something of of his of Cadence.
+I seek, I seek something of of his of Cadens.
 His song, The Yano.

 Do you know of it?
 Do you know anything about it?
 I found but a snippet, a a a bar, maybe slightly more.
 Oh, yes.
 I do know it.